blumixid/docs/dedicated/index.md

 <p>You can choose as many custom domains as you want.
 However, you are responsible for the certificates for the custom domains.
 For information about creating your custom domain, see <a href="../manageapps/updapps.html#domain">Creating and using a custom domain</a>.</p></li>
 <li>You identify an owner for the public account that is used to represent your company in {{site.data.keyword.Bluemix_notm}} Public.
 21Vianet uses this account for tracking syndicated services usage.</li>
 <li>You decide whether there will be any access to your dedicated environment from the public Internet.</li>
-<li>You select the type of authentication that will be used.</li>
+<li>You select the type of authentication that will be used.
+The optional types include 21ViaNet or Active Directory.</li>
 <li>You identify and assign roles for your administrative team for the environment.
 For information about the roles that you must assign, see <a href="index.html#rolesresponsibilities" target="_blank">{{site.data.keyword.Bluemix_notm}} Dedicated roles and responsibilities</a>.</li>
 <li>21Vianet deploys the core platform that includes the elastic runtimes, console, administration feature, and monitoring.</li>
 <li>21Vianet configures your administrative access to the environment.</li>
-<li>You can start using your dedicated instance that is monitored by the {{site.data.keyword.Bluemix_notm}} operations team in order to respond to alerts.</li>
+<li>You can start using your dedicated instance that is monitored by the 21Vianet operations team in order to respond to alerts.</li>
 </ol>

 After your {{site.data.keyword.Bluemix_notm}} instance is set up, you can monitor and manage your {{site.data.keyword.Bluemix_notm}} instance by using the Administration page.